mateusb12/TravelScrapper/docs/api/get_all_flights.md

 ```

 ### Response

-The response will be a JSON object with the same structure as the request:
+The response would be a JSON object with the same structure as the request:

 ```json
 {